11 Best Free Quality Backup Plugins for Protecting Your WordPress Site

 Premium vs. Free Plugins

-Although many backup plugins are free, there are also some that will cost you money.
+Although many backup plugins are free, there are some with extended features, like off-site cloud storage, that cost money.
 Before we look at the free ones, it’s worth considering the pros and cons of both types.

 The biggest – and most noticeable – benefit of a free plugin is, of course, the price (or lack thereof).
 However, it’s always best to remember the phrase: “You get what you pay for.”